8bitfred/retro-fred/README.md

 Windows - mingw-w64: cross compiling from Linux
 -----------------------------------------------

-Replace <SDL2_PREFIX> and <SDL2_IMAGE_PREFIX> with the installation prefix of the SDL and SDL_image libraries for the x86_64 target.
-For
+Replace <SDL2_PREFIX>, <SDL2_IMAGE_PREFIX> and <SDL2_MIXER_PREFIX> with the installation
+prefix of the SDL, SDL_image and SDL_mixer libraries for the x86_64 target.
+For example:
-example: /opt/sdl2/2.30.0/x86_64-w64-mingw32 and
+/opt/sdl2/2.30.0/x86_64-w64-mingw32 and /opt/sdl2_image/2.8.2/x86_64-w64-mingw32.
+You can
-/opt/sdl2_image/2.8.2/x86_64-w64-mingw32.
-You can use the binary distributions from the SDL2 and SDL2_image release page, respectively.
+use the binary distributions from the SDL2, SDL2_image and SDL2_mixer release pages.

 Replace <MINGW_TOOLCHAIN> with the path of the CMake toolchain file for the mingw install.
 For example: